MohamedSaidSallam/Wuzzuf-IT-Jobs-Visualization/README.md

 ## Installation

-Don't forget to install the required modules.
+Don't forget to install the required modules. (unless ofcourse you are going to use docker)

 ```bash
 pip install -r requirements.txt